Bhuvaneshwari2002/Project-1/README.md

 📖Overview:
 Client Query Management System is a simple web application built using Streamlit where:

-- clients can login & raise their queries
+- Clients can login & raise their queries.
-- support team members can login and view all queries,close open queries and can see the history of closed queries
+- Support team members can login and view all queries,close open queries and can see the history of closed queries.

 🚀Features: